Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 <a name="desc"></a>
 # 1. Description

-This repository focuses on data preprocessing, visualization, and analysis of the relationship between Google Mobility data and NO2 levels.
-Specifically, it aims to explore how well Google Mobility data, along with the day of the week, can explain the variability in NO2 levels in counties with more than 500K population.
+This project focuses on data preprocessing, visualization, and analysis to evaluate the relationship between Google Mobility data and NO2 levels across U.S. counties with populations exceeding 500,000.
+Specifically, it aims to explore how well Google Mobility data, along with the day of the week, can explain the variability in NO2 levels during the period from mid-March to mid-April for the years 2020, 2021, and 2022.

 <a name="meth"></a>
 # 2. Summary